Islam in South Africa: Community and interfaith relations

 A Mosque in Wynberg, Cape Town.

 This religious cohesion is most obvious in the Indian and Coloured residential areas where Muslims live amongst, work with and attend school with fellow South Africans of Hindu, Sikh, Buddhist, Christian, atheist and agnostic beliefs.
 South African Muslims generally do not segregate themselves from people of other faiths.
 As per the culture in South Africa, it is not uncommon for South African Muslims, just like their fellow non-Muslims, to shake hands, hug or even kiss (in the case of close friends and distant or close family) as a greeting – even with non-mahrams.

 The National Interfaith Leadership Council, which advised former President Zuma, included former Western Cape premiere, Erahim Rasool.

-The Muslim community has been affected by a rise in drug abuse, particularly in Cape Town of the drug Tik (crystal meth Crime and gangsterism are also visible in the poorer Muslim communities.
+The Muslim community has been affected by a rise in drug abuse, particularly in Cape Town of the drug Tik (crystal meth).
+Crime and gangs are also visible in the poorer Muslim communities.

 Qur'ans are available in libraries including the National Library.

 During the month of Ramadan, many Muslim retail stores, radio stations (public and private), publications and organisations send messages of goodwill to the local Muslim community.
 Many Muslim stores are closed on Eid-ul-Fitr.

 Financial services providers such as First National Bank, ABSA bank, Standard Bank and Nedbank offer Sharia compliant financial solutions and banking products.
 South Africa also has several branches of Albaraka Bank (of Saudi Arabia), Habib Overseas Bank Ltd and HBZ Bank Ltd, which offers only Shari'a compliant banking.
 Oasis Crescent Management Group is also a financial service provider to Muslims in South Africa.Halal food products, butcheries, restaurants are widely available in South Africa although gender segregation is not common within South African society.